UVRI-BCB/PathogenGenomicsTraining/docs/analysis.md

 ### Creating the analysis directory

 We create a directory `analysis`, which will be our working space for this session.
 We use the famous `mkdir` command to achive this.
-Later, we shall be creating subdirectories inside the `analysis` directory for the different steps, includin; qc, mapping, e.t.c.
+Later, we shall be creating subdirectories inside the `analysis` directory for the different steps, including; qc, mapping, e.t.c.

 ```
 mkdir analysis